SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Extensions can add new subscripts to an existing type.
 This example adds an integer subscript to Swift's built-in ``Int`` type.
-This subscript ``[n]`` returns the decimal digit ``n`` places in from the right of the number,
+This subscript ``[n]`` returns the decimal digit ``n`` places in from the right of the number:
-so:

 * ``123456789[0]`` returns ``9``
 * ``123456789[1]`` returns ``8``